Generating Access Tokens for Server Side APIs

 NOTE

-Before mid-2023, before it was possible to create multiple credentials, customers were not guided to create a product profile in the Adobe Admin console and thus the technical account was not associated with a group other than “Contributors” in the AEM as a Cloud Service instance.
-For the sake of consistency, it is recommended that for this technical account, you create a new product profile in the Adobe Admin Console as described above, and add the existing technical account to that group.
+Before mid-2023, before it was possible to create multiple credentials, customers were not guided to create a product profile in the Adobe Admin Console.
+As such, the technical account was not associated with a group other than “Contributors” in the AEM as a Cloud Service instance.
+For the sake of consistency, it is recommended that for this technical account, you create a product profile in the Adobe Admin Console as described above, and add the existing technical account to that group.

-Finally, configure the group with the appropriate permissions needed to in order to invoke or lock down your APIs appropriately.
-You can do this by:
+Finally, configure the group with the appropriate permissions necessary so you can invoke or lock down your APIs appropriately.

-1. Logging in to the appropiate author instance and going to Settings - Security - Permissions
+1. Log on to the appropriate author instance, and navigate to Settings > Security > Permissions

-2. Search for the name of the group corresponding to the product profile in the left hand pane (in this case Read-only APIs) and click on it:
+2. Search for the name of the group corresponding to the product profile in the left-hand pane (in this case Read-only APIs) and select it:

 Search for Group